Future Proofing our Technology – Improving the UX of our Data Web Store

 Our dream is to facilitate data distribution and monetization to all industries.
 Right now, our specialty is in the intersection of the financial industry and Big Data.
 However, as the user experience and the technological design of our platform evolves, we’re working towards data distribution and monetization to be accessible to all types of businesses.

 Think back to the late ‘90s when e-commerce started.
 Only the big players could support an ecommerce site.
 Now everyone, from big to small businesses can set-up an ecommerce store in one day.
-With our combined technology and expertise, we can do the same thing for data monetization.
+With our combined technology and expertise, we can do the same thing for Big Data monetization.
 If you’re a data creator, we can help you build an easy to use system to distribute and sell your data at scale.